sayalilunkad/openstack-barcelona/hiding-in-the-clouds_secret-management-with-openstack-barbican/slides.md

 ## More packages available now

-* Packages for RDO (RPM Distribution of OpenStack) available
+* Packages for RDO available

-* Packages for SOC (SUSE OpenStack Cloud) available
+* Packages for SUSE OpenStack Cloud available

 * Packages for Ubuntu already available

-* Puppet modules to install and configure Barbican available
+* Puppet modules and Chef cookbooks to install and configure Barbican are available

 <!--